interfasys/sharelinks/README.md

 # Share Links

-An app which adds additional buttons to the ownCloud share dialogue, letting you quickly pick the type of link you need.
+An app which adds additional buttons to the ownCloud share dialogue if you're using the Gallery app, letting you quickly pick the type of link you need.

 ## Featuring